namdarine/TIF_Chicago_Project/Documentation/Background.md

 ### PCA
-PCA is a statistical technique used for dimensionality reduction and data visualization.
-It's based on the idea of transforming the original variables into a new set of variables called principal components.
-These components are linear combinations of the original variables and are chosen to capture as much of the variance in the data as possible.
+PCA is a statistical approach for dimensionality reduction.
+It is based on the concept of changing the original variables into a new set of variables known as principle components.
+These components are linear combinations of the original variables, selected to capture as much volatility in the data as feasible.

 Let the Covariance matrix  $X$ be $\ n \times p $.